ChaoEcohydroRS/AtmosphericOxygenPaper/README.md

 which will install in about 20 seconds on a machine with the recommended specs.

-If you are having an issue that you believe to be tied to software versioning issues, please drop us an email (chao.wang@unc.edu).
+If you are having an issue that you believe to be tied to software versioning issues, please drop us an email (xiaomliu@email.unc.edu or chao.wang@unc.edu).